 Being part of my trip from Brussels to Beijing I flew the A320 from Brussels to Copenhagen in SAS Plus followed by SAS Plus A340-300 from Copenhagen to Beijing to cross the border at Dandong and visit North Korea.
-I already flew 2 stretches with Aegean, so this trip will earn me Aegean Miles+Bonus Silver status from the single trip to Beijing.
+I already flew 2 flights with Aegean, so this trip boosted me to my first airline status: Aegean Miles+Bonus Silver status.

 - Lounge access

 - Free snacks and drinks on the flight (SAS Go passengers pay for food and drinks on the flight)

 My flight started at Brussels Airport.
 First stop: The Loft by Brussels Airlines” lounge.